Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUGFIX (Alban): The ruler measurement text was not scaled in the exported image (which is the intended behavior on the map panel, but not on the exported image)
 - BUGFIX (Matthias): The saving of a group in the Brick Library was incorrect when the group contain a sub-group, and you moved the group before saving.
 - BUGFIX (Alban): If you move a large group with connections by picking it oustside its parts, but the mouse is under another part with connection not in the group, the group was still try to connect to free connection points, instead of just translate.
+- BUGFIX (Alban): If you open the export image window and change the rendering settings, and cancel to close the window without exporting the image, then the settings were changed on the map
 - REFACTORING (Alban): Optimization of the update of the part list panel (use AddRange() instead of Add() to add the items in the ListView)
 - REFACTORING (Alban): Modernize the HTML code of the part usage list export (add some CSS and colors)
 - REFACTORING (Alban): Replace the progress bar by track bar for editing transparency of the layers